DS4PS/cpp-527-fall-2020/schedule.md

 Consider creating a GitHub site to host a portfolio of projects you are working on.
 You can add the CV and your code-through assignments to the site.

-*Side note:* If you want to take this exercise to the next level consider developing [A/B Testing for your resume](https://www.r-bloggers.com/2020/11/a-b-testing-my-resume/), which you can do when your resume is generated from templates.
+*Side note:* If you want to take this exercise to the next level consider developing [A/B Testing for your resume](https://davidlindelof.com/a-b-testing-my-resume/), which you can do when your resume is generated from templates.

+*How would you create a template for the following resume format in R Markdown?* [**two page resume**](https://davidlindelof.com/wp-content/uploads/2020/11/Lindelof_CV.pdf)

-**Submit to Canvas:****
+**Submit to Canvas:**

 <a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT PROJECT</a>